simonmichael/hledger/hledger/Hledger/Cli/Commands/Balance.md

 - Average and/or total columns can be added with the `-A/--average` and `-T/--row-total` flags.
 - The `--transpose` flag can be used to exchange rows and columns.
+  Repeating it reverses its effect (an even number of `--transpose` flags has no effect).
 - The `--pivot FIELD` option causes a different transaction field to be used as "account name".
 See [PIVOTING](#pivoting).
 - The `--summary-only` flag (`--summary` also works) hides all but the Total and Average columns